The concern with healthy eating is increasingly present in people's lives, and reading food nutrition labels is an important part of this process.

 2. Loomos (Android and iOS)

-Loomos is another Brazilian app that makes reading nutrition labels easier.
+Loomos is another Brazilian app that makes reading nutritional labels easier.

 It scans the barcode and then presents the nutritional information in a clear and visually appealing way.